 QUICK AND EASY IMPLEMENTATION

-Once the decision was made to make a change, implementation of CourtFunds began.
-Rapid Financial Solutions worked with Arthur and other staff to complete the implementation within four weeks.
+Once the decision was made to make a change, implementation of electronic poll worker payments began.
+CourtFunds worked with Arthur and other staff to complete the implementation in four weeks.

 According to Arthur, the process was straightforward and easy.
 It included modifying their existing spreadsheet to match the required fields for import to CourtFunds.
-Rapid also hosted Zoom trainings to walk Berks County through the process of assigning cards and showing them how to upload the Excel spreadsheet into CourtFunds.
-Thereafter, on the day of the election, the team at Rapid assisted them with the upload of the payments to the poll workers’ cards.
+Zoom trainings were also held to walk Berks County through the process of assigning cards and showing them how to upload the Excel spreadsheet into CourtFunds.
+Thereafter, on the day of the election, the team at CourtFunds assisted them with the upload of the payments to the poll workers’ cards.

 “Election Services now provides us with an Excel spreadsheet that contains each poll worker’s information, including their name, address, phone number, the precinct where they are working, and the amount they are supposed to get paid,” Arthur explains.
 “We then take that file, assign the individual a debit card and perform necessary modifications allowing us to do the bulk upload to CourtFunds.”